Only residents of Boylston, Holden, Paxton, Princeton, Rutland, Sterling and West Boylston may participate in these collections

 - NOTE: Latex Alkyds are considered oil-based due to the addition of the alkyd

 If you cannot read the label, it has no label, or the paint has been consolidated or is not in the original container, we must assume it is oil-based.
-You can bring it to the Household Hazardous Waste collection scheduled for 9am to 1pm November 13, 2021.
+You can bring it to the Household Hazardous Waste collection scheduled for 9am to 1pm April 23, or November 12, 2022.

 Fees for the latex collection are the same as paint on hazardous waste days: